ManuMyGit/CodingTutorials/algorithmics/bigo.md

 In general, we want to minimize both time and space complexity.

 ## The problem
-However, the amount of time a algorithm takes to run depends on a lot of factors:
+However, the amount of time an algorithm takes to run depends on a lot of factors:
 - Machine resources (RAM, CPU).
 - Number of processes running at the same time.
 - Single core vs multi core.